 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
-Provide a safe and secure learning environment where students are treated with respect. - 4.
-Provide student resources and activities that support their academic progress. - 5.
 Demonstrate professional behavior and positive attitude.

-As a Parent / Caring Adult I will...
+Parent / Caring Adult: